sudheeramgothu/90daysofdevops/day58-prometheus-stack/README.md

-# Day 58 — Prometheus Stack
+# Day 58 — Prometheus Stack on EKS (kube-prometheus-stack)

-## 📖 Overview
-Today’s focus: **Prometheus Stack**.

-## 🎯 Learning Goals
-- Understand the fundamentals of Prometheus Stack.
-- Work through hands-on examples.

-## 🛠️ Tasks
-1. Read the lesson notes here.
-2. Run provided examples or write your own scripts/config.
-3. Commit progress with message: `day58: Prometheus Stack`.

-## 💡 Challenge
-- Extend today’s exercise with an extra feature or edge case.
+Install kube-prometheus-stack with env overrides, ServiceMonitor/PodMonitor examples, custom rules, scripts, and a Jenkinsfile.